KonradDlugosz/Group2NetworkingProject/README.md

 * Terraform
 * Docker

-## Project Structure
+## Structure

-The app was modulated into 4 different modules.
+The Infrastructure was modulated into 4 different modules.
 With each module being created for each server.

 The resources created outside of the specific modules:
 * VPC